 - Mounting Surfaces

 Many people have had experiences with glass that make them nervous about the safety of glass railing.
-Whether you’ve dropped a glass cup or a bottle, you’ve likely seen the shards that glass can create.
+Everyone has probably broken a glass cup or maybe even a window.
 But the glass that’s used in those types of applications are very different from what is used with glass railings.
-All glass railing systems are made with modified glass for improved tensile strength and shattering protection — the technical terms for them are (tempered and laminated glass.
+All glass railing systems are made with modified glass for improved tensile strength and shattering protection — the technical terms for them are tempered and laminated glass.
 There are even more types of glass, but we won’t go into all that detail here.

 Glass Railing Heights & Thicknesses

 Thicknesses, however, are not governed by either IBC or IRC codes.
-Most tempered glass comes in either ⅜” or ½” thicknesses while most laminate glass is 9/16” thick.
-At Viewrail, we only will do ⅜” tempered glass if it is being put in a “framed” system, meaning that there are vertical supports between glass panels.
-If you are wanting to use tempered glass with a “frameless” system, meaning it has no vertical supports between panels, then you’ll need to upgrade to ½” tempered.
+Most tempered glass comes in ½” thicknesses while most laminate glass is 9/16” thick.
 See the photo below for reference of a “framed” versus “frameless” system.
 Tempered glass is typically used for residential applications.

 Handrails and Top Rails